Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 2003 d'Yquem was heaven - incredibly intense on the nose with a myriad of botrytised flavours like candied pineapple, mandarin, candied orange peel, heather honey, mango, guava, fantastic acidity and sweetness, sophisticated touch, enormous richness and an aftertaste which lasts for more than a minute.
 100p.

 Beautiful sight - Chateau Lagrange in April 2014

 Tasting 2013s here was quite satisfying as you could taste that they were thoughtfully made and adjusted to the character of the vintage.
 2013 d'Armailhac was light, soft, smooth and round.
-Good acidity and nice fruit, reasonable finish.
+Good acidity and nice fruit, a reasonable finish.
 87p.
-2013 Clerc Milon had more of everything than d'Armailhac, bigger depth, better fruit and tannin, more concentration and long finish.
+2013 Clerc Milon had more of everything than d'Armailhac, bigger depth, better fruit and tannin, more concentration and a long finish.
 88p.
 2013 Petit Mouton was similar to Clerc Milon.
 88p.
 2013 Mouton Rothschild had a delicate nose of blackcurrants and raspberries, finesse and elegance, splendid structure and finish.
 93p.
 2013 Aile d'Argent (white Mouton Rothschild) displayed acacia flower and pear, fine intensity, acidity, balance and length.
 Aromatic and tasty.
 89p.

 UGCB tasting of Listrac, Moulis, Medoc and Margaux at Malescot St-Exupery (blind)